Lost 116 pages

-The "lost 116 pages" were the original manuscript pages of what Joseph Smith, founder of the Latter Day Saint movement, said was the translation of the Book of Lehi, the first portion of the golden plates revealed to him by an angel in 1827.
+The "Lost 116 Pages" were the original manuscript pages of what Joseph Smith, founder of the Latter Day Saint movement, said was the translation of the Book of Lehi, the first portion of the golden plates revealed to him by an angel in 1827.
 These pages, which had not been copied, were lost by Smith's scribe, Martin Harris, during the summer of 1828 and are presumed to have been destroyed.
 Smith completed the Book of Mormon without retranslating the Book of Lehi, replacing it with what he said was an abridgment taken from the Plates of Nephi.

 Background

 Joseph Smith said that on September 22, 1827, he had recovered a set of buried golden plates in a prominent hill near his parents' farm in Manchester, New York.
-Martin Harris, a respectable but superstitious farmer from nearby Palmyra, became an early believer and gave Smith $50 to finance the translation of the plates.
+Martin Harris, a respectable farmer from nearby Palmyra, became an early believer and gave Smith $50 to finance the translation of the plates.
 Lucy Harris, Martin's wife, also donated some of her own money and offered to give more, even though Smith denied her request to see the plates and told her that "in relation to assistance, I always prefer dealing with men rather than their wives."

 Smith and his wife, Emma, moved to her hometown of Harmony, Pennsylvania, in late October 1827, where he began dictating the Book of Mormon.
 When Harris left Palmyra to visit Smith without taking his wife along, she became suspicious that Smith intended to defraud her and her husband.

 When Harris returned, Lucy refused to share his bed, and she had a suitor of her daughter surreptitiously copy the characters on the Anthon transcript that Smith had given to Harris.
 Lucy then accompanied her husband back to Harmony in April 1828, when Martin agreed to serve as Smith's scribe.
 Before returning home after two weeks, Lucy searched the Smith house and grounds for the plates but was unable to locate them.
 Smith said he did not need their physical presence to create the transcription and that they were hidden in nearby woods.